 How and when do I get my race pack?

 During the registration process you will have been asked whether you want to collect your race pack from Simply Sports, in Reigate the week before the event or have it posted out to you.
-It is the same price for both options with the race packs available for collection the week before race day. ***September 8th: Entries are now closed for postal deliveries of race packs, however registration is still open for race pack collection from 07.30 on race day in Priory Park.***
+Race packs will be available for collection the week before race day.

 Can I run in fancy dress?